-In the past, keywords were everything; webmasters would insist that you stuff niche keywords into your domain names.
+In the past, keywords were everything; web admins would insist that you stuff niche keywords into your domain names.
 Well, in the past, that worked.
 Now, it doesn’t.

-Besides, focusing exclusively on niche keywords can create branding issues.
 What’s the solution for modern times?
 Use broad keywords.
-Using a broad keyword has three benefits:

 The best practice is to add a keyword and a brandable name.
 That is keyword + brandable name.